 That’s pretty straight forward!

-As for what is the best plumeria fertilizer to use, you can buy organic plant fertilizer specifically made for plumerias and other topical plants.
+As for what is the best plumeria fertilizer to use, you can buy organic plant fertilizer specifically made for plumerias and other tropical potted plants.

 If you’d rather stick to using a more generic type of houseplant fertilizer, compost tea is always a great option.
 You can buy compost fertilizer in liquid form, or you can buy tea bags and brew your own.

-Plumerias also love it when you spray the liquid fertilizer solution on their leaves, so don’t hold back!
+Plumerias also love it when you spray the liquid fertilizer solution on their leaves as part of your plumeria plant care routine, so don’t hold back!
 Just make sure to spray it on either in the morning or evening, because spraying plants in the hot sun could damage the leaves.

 Propagating Plumeria Plants